processwire-recipes/Recipes/inline-critical-css.md

 |   +-- [...]
 +-- Gruntfile.js
 ```
 Our directory setup is as follows: The main (processwire) application is located under "/htdocs".
-On the same Level is a directory called "/src" which contains all scss, uncompressed images, bower components, composer packages, js modules and so on.
+On the same level there is a directory called "/src" which contains all scss, uncompressed images, bower components, composer packages, js modules and so on.
 The reason is quite simple: We want to avoid deploying too much useless stuff (js modules, scss files, readmes from vendor scripts...) to production servers as well as keeping the "core" application as slick as possible.
-Of course you can also ditch all of this stuff and just use your "good ol' handwritten css" if you're not that much into using that fancy preprocessors and package managers.
+Of course you can also ditch all of this and just use your "good ol' handwritten css, arrrrr!" if you're not that much into using that fancy preprocessors and package managers.

 ## Installing the Toolchain

 [Skip to the interesting part if you're already familiar with how to install and use NodeJS and GruntJS](#setup)

-If you don't have NodeJS and GruntJS installed, it's about time you install them now.
+If you don't have NodeJS and GruntJS already installed, it's about time you install them now.
 Here are two tutorials that help you getting started: [Mac](http://gruntjs.com/installing-grunt) | [Windows](http://www.codebelt.com/javascript/install-grunt-js-on-windows/).

-If you're done installing open up a command prompt, ``cd`` to your projects folder.
+If you've finished installing open up a command prompt, ``cd`` to your projects folder.
 Use the following command to install the required grunt modules:

 ```Bash
 npm install grunt-criticalcss --save-dev